femtonelson/Linear-Regression-in-R/README.md

 ```

 # Conclusion
-*A linear model could be obtained with Profit depending on R&D and Marketing spending
+A linear model could be obtained with Profit depending on R&D and Marketing spending.
-*
+The linear model coefficient for R&D (0.796) compared with that of Marketing (0.029) suggests that investing on R&D is more profitable than investing on Marketing.
-*The linear model coefficient for R&D (0.796) compared with that of Marketing (0.029) suggests that investing on R&D is more profitable than investing on Marketing.
+Administration spending and location do not influence the startups' profit.